edgedb/edgedb/docs/edgeql/sdl/props.rst

 Examples
 --------

-Declare an *abstract* property "address" with a helpful title:
+Declare an *abstract* property "address_base" with a helpful title:

 .. code-block:: sdl

-    abstract link address {
+    abstract property address_base {
         # declare a specific title for the link
         attribute title := 'Mailing address';
     }